- What Are Postpartum Varicose Veins?

-Make sure that every time you sit; you keep your legs and feet elevated.
-You may use a stool while sitting and pillows while lying down to elevate your legs and feet.
-Also, as far as possible refrain from standing for longer durations.
+Make sure that every time you sit, you keep your legs and feet elevated.
+You may use a stool while sitting, and pillows while lying down, to elevate your legs and feet.
+Also, as far as possible, refrain from standing for long durations.

 This is an effective way of reducing the symptoms of varicose veins.
 The procedure involves the use of a solution, which is injected into the affected veins to reduce the discomfort.
 However, it may take time for this treatment to show the effective results.

-This is a great way of treating this condition as the tight stocking may help improve the blood circulation and reduce the pain and discomfort.
+This is a great way of treating this condition, as the tight stocking may help improve blood circulation. and reduce pain and discomfort.